Symmetric Reduction and Hamilton-Jacobi Equations of the Controlled Underwater Vehicle-Rotor System: Underwater Vehicle with Two Internal Rotors

-In the following we consider that the underwater vehicle is a neutrally buoyant, rigid body (often ellipsoidal) submerged in an infinitely large volume of incompressible, inviscid, irrotational fluid which is at rest at infinity.
-The dynamics of the body-fluid system are described by Kirchhoff's equations, where we assume that the only external forces and torques acting on the system are due to buoyancy and gravity.
-In general, it is possible that the underwater vehicle's center of buoyancy may not be coincident with its center of gravity.
-But, in this subsection we assume the system with coincident centers of buoyancy and gravity, and we fix an orthogonal coordinate frame to the body with origin located at the center of buoyancy and axes aligned with the principal axes of the displaced fluid, see Leonard and Marsden \cite{lema97}.
-When these axes are also the principal axes of the body and the vehicle is an ellipsoidal and it is symmetric about these axes, we assume that the inertia matrix of the body-fluid system is denoted by $I=\textmd{diag}(I_1,I_2,I_3)$ and the mass matrix by $M=\textmd{diag}(m_1,m_2,m_3)$, where these matrices include the "added" inertias and masses due to the fluid, see Leonard \cite{ le97b}.
-When the body is oriented so that the body-fixed frame is aligned with the inertial frame, the third principal axis aligns with the direction of gravity.
-From Leonard and Marsden \cite{lema97} we know that the dynamics of the underwater vehicle with internal rotors can be viewed as Lie-Poisson dynamics.
-In fact, we put two rotors within the vehicle so that each rotor's rotation axis is parallel to the first and the second principal axes of the body, and the rotor spins under the influence of a torque acting on the rotor.
-The configuration space is $Q=W \times V$, where $W=\textmd{SE}(3)= \textmd{SO}(3)\circledS \mathbb{R}^3$ and $V=S^1\times S^1$, with the first factor being the attitude and position of the underwater vehicle and the second factor being the angles of rotors.
-The corresponding phase space is the cotangent bundle $T^\ast Q=T^\ast \textmd{SE}(3)\times T^\ast V$, where $T^\ast V = T^\ast (S^1\times S^1)\cong T^\ast \mathbb{R}^2\cong \mathbb{R}^2\times \mathbb{R}^2$, with the canonical symplectic form.\\
+We first describe a underwater vehicle carrying two internal "non-mass" rotors, which is called a carrier body, moving in a given fluid, where "non-mass" means that the mass of a rotor is very very small comparing with the mass of the underwater vehicle.
+We consider that the underwater vehicle-rotor system is a neutrally buoyant, rigid body (often ellipsoidal) submerged in an infinitely large volume of incompressible, inviscid, irrotational fluid which is at rest at infinity.
+The dynamics of the carrier body-fluid system are described by Kirchhoff's equations.
+We first assume that the external forces and torques acting on the underwater vehicle-rotor system are due to buoyancy and gravity.
+In general, it is possible that the center of buoyancy of the underwater vehicle-rotor system may not be coincident with its center of gravity.
+But, in this subsection we assume that the underwater vehicle is symmetric and to have uniformly distributed mass, and its center of buoyancy and its center of gravity are coincident.
+Denote by $O$ the center of mass of the system in the carrier body frame and at $O$ place a set of (orthogonal) body axes with origin located at the center of buoyancy and axes aligned with the principal axes of the displaced fluid, see Leonard and Marsden \cite{lema97}.
+Next, we put two rotors within the underwater vehicle so that each rotor's rotation axis is parallel to the first and the second principal axes of the body, and when the body is oriented so that the body fixed frame is aligned with the inertial frame, the third principal axis aligns with the direction of gravity.
+Assume that the rotors spin under the influence of a control torque $u$ acting on the rotors.
+If the carrier body moves in the given fluid, and translation and rotation are considered, in this case, the configuration space is $Q=W \times V$, where $W=\textmd{SE}(3)= \textmd{SO}(3)\circledS \mathbb{R}^3$ and $V=S^1\times S^1$, with the first factor being the attitude and position of the underwater vehicle and the second factor being the angles of rotors.
+The corresponding phase space is the cotangent bundle $T^*Q$ and locally, $T^\ast Q=T^\ast \textmd{SE}(3)\times T^\ast V$, where $T^\ast V = T^\ast (S^1\times S^1)\cong T^\ast \mathbb{R}^2$ locally, with the canonical symplectic form $\omega_Q$.
+By using the local left trivialization, locally, $T^\ast \textmd{SE}(3)\cong \textmd{SE}(3)\times \mathfrak{se}^\ast(3)$ and $T^*\mathbb{R}^2 \cong \mathbb{R}^2 \times \mathbb{R}^{2*}$, then we have that locally, $T^*Q \cong \textmd{SE}(3)\times \mathfrak{se}^\ast(3) \times \mathbb{R}^2 \times \mathbb{R}^{2*}$.
+For convenience, in the following we denote uniformly that, locally, $Q= \textmd{SE}(3)\times \mathbb{R}^2, $ and $T^* Q= T^*(\textmd{SE}(3)\times \mathbb{R}^2)\cong \textmd{SE}(3)\times \mathfrak{se}^\ast(3) \times \mathbb{R}^2 \times \mathbb{R}^{2*}$.\\